 6.4 Linking emails to colleagues

-This option is available when multiple users that attend in the same database.
-Use the right- click on an email message in the inbox and choose ‘Link to Colleague’ or quickly via the ‘Internal’ option in the Preview part (see image on the right).
+Use the right- click on an email message in the inbox and choose ‘Link to Colleague’ or use the quick way as shown below, here in the Preview part.

-In both cases the message will automatically be visible in the colleague’s inbox.
+In both cases, the message is automatically visible in the colleague’s Inbox.

 6.5 Converting emails to a task